 Yuki HASEGAWA, biography

-As a chamber musician, she is passionate about the experimental repertoire of the early 20th century, including works by Vierne, Castillon, Lekeu, Roussel, Juon, Pilati, Stenhammar, Schulhof, and others.
+As a chamber musician, Yuki Hasegawa has been passionate about the experimental harmony works around the beginning of the 20th century, including works by Vierne, Castillon, Lekeu, Roussel, Juon, Pilati, Stenhammar, Schulhof, and others.
 She places these works with famous works together and made familiar programs.
 Her concert series have been enjoyed by both the classical music connoisseur and the uninitiated since 1999, resulting also in a CD with Jean-Pierre Lacour, former violinist of the Orchestre de Paris.

 Born in Tokyo, Yuki Hasegawa began piano lessons at an early age, studying with Professor Fujiko Yamada.
-She went on to study with Thierry Huillet in Toulouse and Arnulf von Arnim in Germany, alongside tuition in chamber music with Jean-Pierre Sabouret (concertmaster of the Opéra National de Paris), Eric LeSage and Paul Meyer; orchestration with Alain Louvier; écriture musicale with Bernard de Crepy; piano accompaniment with Cécile Hugonnard-Roche; and orchestral conducting with Renato Rivolta, Vincent Renaud and Adrian McDonnell, among others.
+She went on to study with virtuoso pianist Thierry Huillet in Toulouse and well-known professor Arnulf von Arnim in Germany, alongside tuition in chamber music with Jean-Pierre Sabouret (concertmaster of the Opéra National de Paris), Eric LeSage and Paul Meyer; orchestration with Alain Louvier; écriture musicale with Bernard de Crepy; piano accompaniment with Cécile Hugonnard-Roche; and orchestral conducting with Renato Rivolta, Vincent Renaud and Adrian McDonnell, among others.
 In 2019-2020, she studied as a trainee in Tokyo College of Music’s conducting department led by Junïchi Hirokami, and studied with Toshihiro Yonezu.